NuGet/NuGetDocs/NuGet.Docs/ndocs/Tools/Package-Manager-Console.md

 ![Get-Package command with filter](/images/consume/package-manager-console-Get-Package-with-filter.png)

-For more options that you can specify with the `Get-Package` and `Find-Package` command, enter `Get-Help Get-Package` and `Get-Help Find-Package`, or see [Package Manager Console Powershell Reference](Package-Manager-Console-PowerShell-Reference).
+For more options that you can specify with the `Get-Package` and `Find-Package` command, enter `Get-Help Get-Package` and `Get-Help Find-Package`, or see [Package Manager Console PowerShell Reference](/ndocs/tools/powershell-reference).

 ## Installing a Package